 This is especially true for more expensive dental procedures such as root canal therapy or cosmetic dentistry implants as such procedures cost a hefty amount by nature and are generally not covered by dental insurance providers in Australia.

-Dental tourism is therefore becoming an attractive choice for many.
+Dental Holiday Packages are therefore becoming an attractive choice for many.

 Popular destinations like Thailand, Philippines and Vietnam are attracting dental tourists from Australia in growing numbers.